Imran Khan to be arrested once protective bond ends: Pak home minister - ExBulletin

 Imran Khan to be arrested once protective bond ends: Pak home minister

-Former Pakistani Prime Minister Imran Khan, who was granted a three-week transit bond on June 2, will be arrested by security officials deployed outside his residence in Bani Gala, the interior minister has said. of the country, Rana Sanaullah.
+Islamabad [Pakistan]Jun 6 (ANI): Former Pakistani Prime Minister Imran Khan, who was granted a three-week transit bond on June 2, will be arrested by security officials deployed outside his residence in Bani Gala, the Minister of Interior, Rana Sanaullah.

 On June 2, the Peshawar High Court (PHC) granted Imran Khan a three-week transit bond against a bond of 50,000 Pakistani rupees, ahead of the PTI’s second long march to Islamabad.